Closed-circuit television: IP cameras

-A growing branch in CCTV is internet protocol cameras (IP cameras).
+A growing branch in CCTV is Internet Protocol cameras (IP cameras).
 It is estimated that 2014 was the first year that IP cameras outsold analog cameras.
 IP cameras use the Internet Protocol (IP) used by most local area networks (LANs) to transmit video across data networks in digital form.
 IP can optionally be transmitted across the public internet, allowing users to view their cameras remotely on a computer or phone via an internet connection.
 IP cameras are considered part of the Internet of things (IoT) and have many of the same benefits and security risks as other IP-enabled devices.
 Smart doorbells are one example of a type of CCTV that uses IP to allow it to send alerts.

-Main types of IP cameras include fixed cameras, pan–tilt–zoom (PTZ) cameras, and multi-sensor cameras.
+The main types of IP cameras include fixed cameras, pan–tilt–zoom (PTZ) cameras, and multi-sensor cameras.
 Fixed cameras' resolution typically does not exceed 20 megapixels.
 The main feature of a PTZ is its remote directional and optical zoom capability.
 With multi-sensor cameras, wider areas can be monitored.
 Industrial video surveillance systems use network video recorders to support IP cameras.
 These devices are responsible for the recording, storage, video stream processing, and alarm management.
 Since 2008, IP video surveillance manufacturers can use a standardized network interface (ONVIF) to support compatibility between systems.
 For professional or public infrastructure security applications, IP video is restricted to within a private network or VPN.